The 6 Best Citronella Dog Collars Australia: Tested & Evaluated 2023

 We recommend this as an automatic anti-barking collar because it is quite intelligent in deciphering when your dog is barking and when they are using their voice in other ways.
 This is crucial for the effectiveness of any citronella collar.
 You don’t want your dog to be spritzed if they innocently sneeze!

-There are two spray levels; high and low.
+Like our number recommendation, there are two spray levels; high and low.
 You can adjust according to your dog’s sensitivity.

 The highly effective rechargeable lithium batteries take 2 hours to fully charge and last up to 7 days of use.